BelmY/wikiSDoR/Help!-I'm-getting-audio-underruns-or-overruns!.md

 ### You run out of Internet uplink bandwidth

 OpenWebRX typically requires 200 kbit/s uplink per client.
-If you run it on a home Internet connection, and multiple clients are connected, you may run out of the uplink bandwidth your ISP allows.
+If you run it from a home Internet connection, and multiple clients are connected, you may run out of the uplink bandwidth your ISP allows.

 Possible solutions:
   * Reduce the FFT size (`fft_size` in `config_webrx.py`), by which you can decrease the bandwidth usage to about 100 kbit/s per client.